Iraqi Ground Forces: Royal Iraqi Army

 Mountain gun of the Iraqi Army column, 'Dicol', shelling Shirwan-A-Mazin from a hillside at Kani-Ling during the anti-Barzani operations, June 1932.

-With the majority under control, the unruly tribes kept in line and a national identity across the heterogeneous population, the army would serve as a modernizing and socializing force that would help to weld together the backward Ottoman vilayets into a modern, unified Iraqi nation.
+The army served as a modernizing and socializing force that helped combine the Ottoman vilayets into a unified Iraqi nation.

 There were doubts about the army's actual capabilities, however.
 In 1928, the number of British officers commanding Iraqi units was increased because Iraqi officers were slow to adapt to modern warfare.
 The army's first real test occurred in 1931, when Kurdish leader Ahmed Barzani unified a number of Kurdish tribes and rose up in open revolt.
 Iraqi army units were badly mauled by tribesmen under Shaykhs Mahmud and Mustafa Barzani.
 The Iraqi army's dismal performance did not impress, and the situation required the intervention of British troops to restore order.

 In 1932, the Kingdom of Iraq was granted official independence.
 This was in accordance with the Anglo-Iraqi Treaty of 1930, whereby the United Kingdom would end its official mandate on the condition that the Iraqi government would allow British advisers to take part in government affairs, allow British military bases to remain, and a requirement that Iraq assist the United Kingdom in wartime.

 The new state was weak and the regime survived for only four years, when it was toppled in a coup d'état in 1936.
 Upon achieving independence in 1932, political tensions arose over the continued British presence in Iraq, with Iraq's government and politicians split between those considered pro-British and those who were considered anti-British.
 The pro-British faction was represented by politicians such as Nuri as-Said who did not oppose a continued British presence.
 The anti-British faction was represented by politicians such as Rashid Ali al-Gaylani who demanded that remaining British influence in the country be removed.
 In 1936, General Bakr Sidqi, who had won a reputation from suppressing tribal revolts (and also responsible for the ruthless Simele massacre), was named Chief of the General Staff and successfully pressured King Ghazi bin Faisal to demand that the Cabinet resign.
 From that year to 1941, five army coups occurred during each year led by the chief officers of the army against the government to pressure the government to concede to Army demands.